Heavenly Israeli Date Squares

-I give away a lot of them, but I stored a lot in my freezer and use them all year round.
+I gave away a lot of them, but I stored a lot in my freezer and used them all year round.
 I sometimes eat them frozen as a candy-like snack, but mostly I love making date squares.
 This recipe is so easy to prepare and is one of my favorite deserts.

 Israeli Date Squares